stakeme-team/story-validators-race/wave-2/submissions/BlockHub/submission-general-task-1.md

    - The network's current block height
    - The number of blocks left to sync

-4. **Schedule a Story Client Upgrade**: Facilitates upgrading your Story client by:
+4. **Upgrade**: Offers two options to upgrade the Story client:
-   - Downloading and extracting the new client
+   - **Schedule Upgrade**: Downloads and extracts the new client and schedules the upgrade using Cosmovisor for a specific block height.
-   - Scheduling the upgrade using Cosmovisor
+   - **Instant Upgrade**: Allows for immediate upgrade by downloading the latest client and applying it right away, useful for urgent upgrades that need immediate action.

 5. **Check Version**: Allows you to check the version of:
    - Story client